How to apply

 Mentoring: You will be matched with both a partner mentor and an associate liaison who will introduce you to the firm and provide ongoing professional guidance.

-Cultural and social events: Baseball games, cooking classes, neighborhood food tours, fitness classes, Broadway shows – we plan a range of events designed to introduce you to New York, Washington DC, Northern California or Hong Kong and give you the chance to get to know your Davis Polk colleagues.
+Cultural and social events: Baseball games, cooking classes, neighborhood food tours, fitness classes, Broadway shows – we plan a range of events designed to introduce you to New York, Washington DC or Northern California and give you the chance to get to know your Davis Polk colleagues.